 Clan Mackenzie Crest

-The clan’s crest was a symbol of allegiance, used by clan members to show allegiance to their clan chief.
-The Clan Mackenzie crest features a mountain in flames, and the motto ‘I shine not burn’.
+The Mackenzie clan crest was a symbol of allegiance, used by clan members to show allegiance to their clan chief.
+The clan Mackenzie crest features a mountain in flames, and the motto ‘I shine not burn’.
 The clan’s other motto ‘help the king’ gives a firm nod to their dedication to the monarchy.

 Clan Mackenzie Feuds